brianhcruz/brianhcruz.github.io/lab6/index.md

 ## Setup

 To begin, I loaded the packages required to download and process the data.
-The tidyverse package is a collection of other packages which facilitate general data science functions, while the tidycensus packages facilitate easy downloading of Census Bureau data for analysis and manipulation with tidyverse features.
-The sf package allows reading and encoding spatial vector data.
+The 'tidyverse package' is a collection of other packages which facilitate general data science functions, while the 'tidycensus' packages facilitate easy downloading of Census Bureau data for analysis and manipulation with 'tidyverse' features.
+The 'sf' package allows reading and encoding spatial vector data.
 A personal API key is also required to be able to download Census Bureau data with the tidycensus package.

 ```{r}